whiteacrellc/cathnow/PRIVACY.md

 ## 🚫 Zero Data Collection

-White Acre Software LLC **does not collect, store, or transmit any personal data or usage information** from the **Cath Now** application.
+White Acre Software **does not collect, store, or transmit any personal data or usage information** from the **Cath Now** application.

 * No personal health information is collected
 * No usage analytics or tracking data is gathered